15 Proven Tips to Make Life in a Small Home Pleasant

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.

 A small home can feel claustrophobic, so dress windows lightly and take advantage of natural light whenever possible.
 Your room will be brighter, and an outside view makes your interior feel larger by extending your sight lines.
 It's an optical illusion, but it can change the way your home feels.

 Hang curtains on wide rods so they clear the window when open.
 Place rods just below the ceiling with curtains touching the floor to make the space look taller.
 If you prefer blinds, choose a set with wide slats.

 A mirror reflects and enhances light, the view out a window, and the size of your rooms.
 Trick your eyes into thinking you're looking farther than you actually are with mirrored closet doors, a large bathroom mirror, or a mirror in your entry or dining area.

 11. Paint walls a pale color.

-Light colors (especially cool tones like white, gray, green, or blue) create a sense of openness, and eggshell or satin paint finishes will add a subtle sheen that bounces more light around the room.
+Light colors (especially cool tones like white, gray, green, or blue) create a sense of openness, and an eggshell or satin finish will add a subtle sheen that bounces more light around the room.